-"Our ambition must be for an NHS defined by its commitment to innovation demonstrated both in its support for research and its success in the rapid adoption and diffusion of the best transformative most innovative ideas, products and clinical practice"
+"Our ambition must

+be for an NHS defined by

+its commitment to innovation

+demonstrated both in its support

+for research and its success in the

+rapid adoption and diffusion of the best

+transformative most innovative ideas,

+products and clinical practice"

-Innovation Health and Wealth Accelerating the Adoption and Diffusion in the NHS Department of Health 2011
+Innovation Health and Wealth Accelerating the Adoption and Diffusion in the NHS DH 2011

-In 2013, NIHR and Department of Health set up new research infrastructure to support the development and adoption of clinically relevant innovation, including diagnostic tests.
-The goal is to transform research in the NHS, by increasing the volume of applied health research for the benefit of patients and the public, and developing and supporting people who conduct and contribute to applied health research.
+In 2013, NIHR and DH set up new research infrastructure to support the development and adoption of clinically relevant innovation, including diagnostic tests.
+The goal is to transform research in the NHS, by increasing the volume of applied health research for the benefit of patients and the public and developing and supporting people who conduct and contribute to applied health research.